inch6134-cu/autocomplete-with-tries/README.md

 1. Ensure you have a C++ compiler installed (e.g., g++).
 2. Clone the repository to your local machine.
 3. Navigate to the build directory and make sure you have a dictionary saved as 'dictionary.txt'.
 The dictionary must have one word and one frequency number in each line, space delimited.
-(You copy the dictionary.txt in the root folder into the build folder for demo purposes.
+(You can copy the dictionary.txt in the root folder into the build folder for demo purposes.
 Source: https://www.kaggle.com/datasets/rtatman/english-word-frequency?resource=download)
 4. Compile the project:
    ```
    g++ -std=c++17 ../app/main.cpp ../code/autocomplete/autocomplete_engine.cpp ../code/tries/tries.cpp -o autocomplete